 In accordance with the registration rights agreement by and between ABL and the guarantors to the Notes and the initial purchasers of the Notes, ABL and the guarantors to the Notes filed a registration statement with the SEC for an offer to exchange the Notes for an issue of SEC-registered notes with identical terms.
 Due to the filing of the registration statement and offer to exchange, the Company determined the need for compliance with Rule 3-10 of SEC Regulation S-X ("Rule 3-10").
 In lieu of providing separate audited financial statements for ABL and ABL IP Holding, the Company has included the accompanying Condensed Consolidating Financial Statements in accordance with Rule 3-10(d) of SEC Regulation S-X since the Notes are fully and unconditionally guaranteed by Acuity Brands and ABL IP Holding.
-The column marked "Parent" represents the financial condition, results of operations, and cash flows of ABL.
-The column entitled "Subsidiary Guarantor" represents the financial condition, results of operations, and cash flows of ABL.
-The column listed as "Non-Guarantors" includes the financial condition, results of operation direct and indirect subsidiaries of Acuity Brands, which consist primarily of foreign subsidiaries.
+The column marked "Parent" represents the financial condition, results of operations, and cash flows of Acuity Brands.
+The column marked "Subsidiary Issuer" represents the financial condition, results of operations, and cash flows of ABL.
+The column entitled "Subsidiary Guarantor" represents the financial condition, results of operations, and cash flows of ABL IP Holding.
+Lastly, the column listed as "Non-Guarantors" includes the financial condition, results of operations, and cash flows of the non-guarantor direct and indirect subsidiaries of Acuity Brands, which consist primarily of foreign subsidiaries.
 Eliminations were necessary in order to arrive at consolidated amounts.
 In addition, the equity method of accounting was used to calculate investments in subsidiaries.
-Accordingly, this basis of presentation is not intended to present our financial condition, results of operations, event the specific requirements for parent-subsidiary guarantor reporting.
+Accordingly, this basis of presentation is not intended to present our financial condition, results of operations, or cash flows for any purpose other than to comply with the specific requirements for parent-subsidiary guarantor reporting.